 For the man who likes hockey and/or Friday Night Lights

-Beartown is one of my personal favorite books and one of my favorite books set in Winter.
+Beartown is exceptional fiction for men and one of my personal favorite books and one of my favorite books set in Winter.
 It is a New York Times bestseller and was named one of the best books of the year by LibraryReads, BookBrowse and Goodreads.